-If there is a group of new External Examiners, the institution may wish part of the visit to be a generic induction meeting, introducing general policies and regulations.
+If there is a group of new External Examiners, the institution may wish part of the visit to be a generic induction meeting, providing an introduction to general policies and regulations.

 Some institutions hold open meetings for all External Examiners to provide general briefing about developments and opportunities for discussion at programme level.